Rotterdam Talent Scholarship

 EUCSA membership fee

 *The Dutch government reduces tuition fees substantially for first-year students in higher education.
 Please check the Government statement for reference.
-The exact reduction amount is to be determined.

 **Students might be eligible for rent benefit (huurtoeslag) from the Dutch government.
 This would effectively reduce annual costs by approximately € 2.200.
 For more information visit www.belastingdienst.nl (switch to English at the bottom of the page and search for 'rent benefit' and select the first available option).
 Additionally, take into account monthly municipal taxes that have to be paid by every Rotterdam citizen.
 They amount to approximately € 45,-.